AlexiaChen/awesome-stars/README.md

 ## C

+- [pikasTech/PikaPython](https://github.com/pikasTech/PikaPython) – An ultra-lightweight Python interpreter that runs with only 4KB of RAM, zero dependencies.
+It is ready to use out of the box without any configuration required and easy to extend with C. Similar project: MicroPython, JerryScript.
 - [TurboVNC/turbovnc](https://github.com/TurboVNC/turbovnc) – Main TurboVNC repository
 - [yhzhang0128/egos-2000](https://github.com/yhzhang0128/egos-2000) – A minimal operating system (2K LOC) on QEMU and a RISC-V board
 - [lizrice/learning-ebpf](https://github.com/lizrice/learning-ebpf) – Learning eBPF, published by O'Reilly - out now!
 Here's where you'll find a VM config for the examples, and more